intersystems-community/irisdemo-demo-readmission/README.md

 * **zeppelin** - This is the notebook we use to drive the Spark Cluster and build the ML models and export them as PMML.
 * **sparkmaster** - This is the Master of the Spark Cluster we use to build the model.
 * **sparkworkerN** - These are spark worker nodes.
 The idea is to simulate a real spark cluster so that architects can understand how this could be setup on the real world.

-When running the demo on our PCs, we use Docker and Docker Compose.
-Docker Compose expects a **docker-compose.yml** that describes these services and the docker images they use.

 ## How to run the demo